 Amble past newborn baby sheep in the rolling green pastures, watch as the farm’s 70 Jersey cows are milked in the barn, strut with some chickens, tour the restored 1890s farmhouse, or try your hand at a historic craft.
 There’s something for everyone.

 Next, it’s time for an in-town pitstop to refuel.
 Hankering for a slice?
 Check out Pizza Chef just northeast of town.
 Want a quick snack or maple creemee on-the-go?
 Sweet and Salty – tucked behind the shops of Central Street and bordered by Kedron Brook – is the place for you.
 Or if you’d rather enjoy a pint with your meal, Dr Coburn's Tonic, taking the space left by Bentley’s Restaurant, is a new favorite.

 Then, if you snapped up a combination ticket for both Billings and the Marsh-Billings-Rockefeller National Historical Park, your ventures have only just begun.
-Located across the street from the farm, this national park is one of two in the entire state of Vermont – and overflowing with scenic trails, wildlife, gardens, and perfectly restored rooms within the mansion (did we mention there’s a 1960s fallout shelter?) available for guided tours May 25 through October 31.
+Located across the street from the farm, this is the only national park in the entire state of Vermont – and is overflowing with scenic trails, wildlife, gardens, and perfectly restored rooms within the mansion (did we mention there’s a 1960s fallout shelter?) available for guided tours May 25 through October 31.

 By now, your inner dinner bell’s got to be ringing.
 After freshening up at your home-base, it’s back to the town you go for Caribbean (Melaza Bistro) or Asian (Angkor Wat).
 For a casual (read kid-friendly) atmosphere without missing out on flavor, pull up a chair at Worthy Kitchen for hyper-local fare and brews.
 If a scenic drive appeals (when doesn't it?), make a reservation at Cloudland Farm and prepare for an excellent farm-to-table feast.

 Wanted more equine face-time in your itinerary?
 You can also visit the Green Mountain Horse Association in South Woodstock for equestrian facilities and an extensive trail network – and on your way down, stop in for penny candy and a visual treat at the Instagram-worthy local hangout, the South Woodstock Country Store (adjacent to the Ransom Tavern, serving up hot, fresh Neopolitan goodness most weeknights).